vesuxyz/docs/docs/developers/core/pool.md

 }
 ```

+The `ModifyPositionParams` allows to express all sorts of position modifications including deposit, withdrawal, borrow, repay and is used for all position interactions with the `modify_position` function.
+Read more on this in the _Interact with Vesu_ [section](/docs/developers/interact/borrow-repay.md).

 ### LiquidatePositionParams

 The `LiquidatePositionParams` struct is used to execute liquidations of insolvent position through the `liquidate_position` function.

-The liquidator defiens which position to liquidate with the respective `collateral_asset`, `debt_asset` and `user` fields.
+The liquidator defines which position to liquidate with the respective `collateral_asset`, `debt_asset` and `user` fields.
 He indicates the amount of debt, in `Assets` denomination, he wishes to repay with the `debt_to_repay` field and defines the minimal amount of collateral, in `Assets` denomination, he wants to receive in exchange with the `min_collateral_to_receive`.

 ```
 pub struct LiquidatePositionParams {